Popeye and me. He's the one in blue.

 This blog post thingie is all me, including the photos.
 Feel free to stop reading now.

 People keep asking G when he's going to write another book.
 No chance.
 Been there, done that.
 I did like the idea of having lots of different names like when G wrote his books, four different names, I think and I kept forgetting what to call him.
-He wrote half a dozen books, or was it seven, sold millions of them, (not actually millions, but a lot), but writing books leaves no time for anything else and we much prefer our life as it is now, poor but happy.
+He wrote half a dozen books, or was it seven, sold millions of them, (not actually millions, but a lot as his first book outsold Lee Child), but writing books leaves no time for anything else and we much prefer our life as it is now, poor but happy.
 Not even poor, but definitely happy.
 Anyway, G says it's my turn next.

 The photos are nothing to do with the subject as that would be boring.
 G found some more pics, some of them are of me with celebrities.
 Hillary Clinton gets Katie Perry, I get Popeye.
 I know who got the best deal.
 Just hope Katie Perry didn't smell as bad as Popeye did.